 (New England Futbol Club)

-New England FC (“NEFC”) is one of the largest and strongest clubs in New England, boasting a professional coaching staff and state of the art facilities.
-They currently have more than 1,500 players in the club.
+New England FC (“NEFC”) is one of the largest and strongest clubs in New England, boasting a professional coaching staff and state of the art soccer facilities.
+They currently have more than 1,500 players in their club.

 NEFC is really a newcomer to the Massachusetts Premier League (MAPLE) scene; it’s first official season was Spring 2009.
 In May 2009 the New England Eagles FC and FC PUMA merged clubs and became NEFC while at the same time expanded into the greater metro-west area and the South Shore of Massachusetts.